What is a 65% LTV mortgage?

 The best LTV deals are those with lower interest rates and lower fees.

 There’s usually a lot of choice if you want to take out a 65% LTV mortgage deal.

 A broker can help you find a mortgage deal that suits you.

 Trussle works with 90 lenders who offer about 12,000 deals.

 Make sure you know the true cost before you take out a mortgage.
-This is how much a mortgage will really cost before taking one out.
+This is how much a mortgage will really cost.

 To work out the true cost, add up the interest, capital repayments and any fees charged by the lender.

 Get a mortgage with Trussle today

 Rated 4.9/5 on Trustpilot - the UK's top rated online mortgage broker

 Thousands of deals from 90 lenders